Establishing a shared framework for understanding and improving Member Experience from the right data

 Within 6 months, we launched the “MX Index” using Pendo and PowerBI.
 The upgraded analytics solution captured member satisfaction along three dimensions (CSAT, GCR, CES) across 5 initial micro-journeys.
 This shared measurement architecture was made available to all clients which enabled us to generate an annual member satisfaction baseline and quarterly member experience insights reports for use internally with key internal stakeholders and for clients to use within their own organizations as they continued to advocate for customer-centered improvements.

-For our product management practices, the data and insights generated through these new tools became the foundation of our continuous discovery process.
-Monthly UX sessions hosted by our UX Research and Design team engaged clients in open discussion and review of the qualitative and quantitative results to categorize and prioritize product improvements.
+Our new tools provided data and insights that became the foundation of our continuous discovery process.
+Each month, our UX Research and Design team held sessions with clients to openly discuss and review the results, helping us organize and prioritize product improvements.

-Establishing a unified view of continuous improvement value cycle
+Establishing a unified view of the “continuous improvement” value cycle

 In consumer-facing white label solutions, changing elements of an experience can be complex—especially when those solutions are coordinated with other systems to deliver for the end users.
-Regional differences, account specific needs, and product configurations all impact what the end user sees.
+Regional differences, account-specific needs, and product configurations all impact what the end user sees and how they experience the content available to them.
 Establishing a simplified data-driven continuous improvement value loop allowed the team to:

 • Focus on the user goal and ensure that the decisions being made help that end user accomplish a goal.